⬅ Back to eToro strategy

 Editorial control

-Mandatory rules need a reason to override.
+Every rule needs a reason to override.
 Every override is logged.

 Where it fits